Skip to main content

 Is one staff awareness session enough?

 No. Awareness fades over time.
-Businesses are in a stronger position when training stays current and visible rather than being treated as a once-only event.
+Businesses are in a stronger position when compliance stays current and visible rather than being treated as a once-only event.

 What should management be able to see?

-At minimum, who completed required training, who is overdue, and whether staff compliance effort is staying current over time.
+At minimum, who completed required obligations, who is overdue, and whether staff compliance effort is staying current over time.

-No. Staff training is the baseline.
+No. Staff compliance is the baseline.
 Managers and directors usually need their own role-specific compliance pathways as well.

 Can this help with insurer and client questions?